Facts About the Culture, Geography, and History of Nigeria

 2. Evidence of human life/civilization in Nigeria dates as far back as 9000 BC.

 Nigeria comprises of a region with one of the most ancient civilizations.
-Not only have there been many historical dynasties over time, there are many artifacts that continues to be discovered pointing towards the sophistication of the ancient civilization that once occupied the land.
+Not only have there been many historical dynasties over time, but there are also many artifacts that continue to be discovered pointing towards the sophistication of the ancient civilization that once occupied the land.

 1. The life expectancy on average is 52 years, one of the lowest in the world.
 This is primarily due to poor healthcare, a lack of clean water, and poor living conditions.

 Due to rampant poverty, low standards of living characterized by the polluted environment, and inadequate healthcare, many Nigerians succumb to preventable medical conditions which have greatly contributed to its low lifespan despite positive growth in the national economy that doesn't adequately fizzle down to the grassroots.